MaurizioFD/MaurizioFD.github.io/_pages/cv.md

 * 2016 - today: Accreditation on-site visits with the Italian Agency for quality certification and EUR-ACE ACE accreditation of engineering courses (<u><a href="https://www.quacing.it/" target="_blank">QUACING</a></u>).

+* 2018: TeSLA Project, Adaptive trust e-assessment system (Horizon 2020).
+Student member of the regular panel for Pilot 3 at the Technical University of Sofia.

 * 2016, 2018: Teacher in a training course on the Italian model for the accreditation of universities and a simulation of in-site visit by an accreditation commission at Università di Verona and Politecnico di Milano.
 Teacher in a training course aimed at future accreditation experts, student profile, at ANVUR.